Varker00/DynatraceNBP/README.md

     docker build --tag dynatracenbs .
+The first command will build the docker image of the project

     docker run -p 8080:8080 dynatracenbs

-The first command will build the docker image of the project, while the second will start the container running the app.
+While the second will start the container running the app.

 The application will be available at `http://localhost:8080`